How to Write SEO Friendly Blog Posts - With A Super Simple 10 Step Checklist!Dec 15, 2021

 Having your post show up as a featured snippet is like getting into position 0 in Google - i.e., above the first spot, so it is a good thing.

-There are lots of different kinds of snippets, and getting Google to make your post into one is a bit of an art, but adding great images is a great start, so make sure you lace your post with relevant ones.
+There are lots of different kinds of snippets, and getting Google to make your post into one is a bit of an art, but adding great images is a great start, so make sure you illustrate your post with relevant ones.

 Talking about images, make sure you add alt text to them.